AthleticDirectorU Case Study: Decision Making During a Pandemic

 We collaborated with ADU to create a hypothetical case study that accurately describes the uncertainty and difficult decision-making that confronted the majority of athletic directors during the summer of 2020.
 Developed by former UC Davis AD Kevin Blue, the study’s information is also supplemented with interviews of athletic directors Shawn Heilbron of Stony Brook University and Dan Radakovich of Clemson University.
 The interviews serve to provide case participants with real-world perspective on how each navigated the same challenges and questions presented in the case while leading their own departments.

-Please download and read the case, watch the leadership interviews, and consider what you would do if you were in the shoes of Newfound State’s athletics director.
-If you are interested in additional details and exercises, please download the accompanying teaching note.
+Please download and read the case watch the leadership interviews, and consider what you would do if you were in the shoes of Newfound State’s athletics director.
+If you are interested in additional details and exercises, please download the accompanying teaching notes.

 Director of Athletics

 In order to keep student-athletes and their parents informed of decisions regarding return to play, AD Radakovich says Teamworks allowed them to update everyone in real-time.

 AD Radakovich discusses the importance of working with university staff outside of athletics to drive fiscal and operational decision-making.